ShenglongZhou/CSpack/CSpack/README.txt

 %           ------------------Particular for NL0R -------------------------
 %           pars.tau   --  A positive scalar for 'NL0R' (default, 1)
 %           pars.lam   --  An initial penalty parameter (default, 0.1)
-%           pars.obj   --  A predefined lower bound of f(x), (default,1e-20)
+%           pars.obj   --  A predefined lower bound of f(x),(default,1e-20)
 %           pars.rate  --  A positive scalar to adjust lam, (default,  0.5)
 %           ------------------Particular for IIHT -------------------------
 %           pars.neg   --  Compute SCCS (default, 0)
-%                          Compute SCCS with a non-negative constraint, x>=0
+%                          Compute SCCS with a non-negative constraint,x>=0
 % =========================================================================
 % Outputs:
-%     Out.sol:   The sparse solution x
+%     out.sol:   The sparse solution x
-%     Out.sp:    Sparsity level of Out.sol
+%     out.sp:    Sparsity level of Out.sol
-%     Out.time:  CPU time
+%     out.time:  CPU time
-%     Out.iter:  Number of iterations
+%     out.iter:  Number of iterations
-%     Out.obj:   Objective function value at Out.sol
+%     out.obj:   Objective function value at Out.sol
 % =========================================================================
 % Send your comments and suggestions to <slzhou2021@163.com>
 % Warning: Accuracy may not be guaranteed !!!!! !